openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/quobyte-driver.rst

 back ends are mapped to Quobyte volumes and individual Block Storage service volumes are stored as files on a Quobyte volume.
-Selection of the appropriate Quobyte volume is done by the aforementioned back end configuration that specifies the Quobyte volume explicitely.
+Selection of the appropriate Quobyte volume is done by the aforementioned back end configuration that specifies the Quobyte volume explicitly.

 .. note::

-    Note the dual use of the term 'volume' in the context of Block Storage service volumes and in the context of Quobyte volumes.
+   Note the dual use of the term ``volume`` in the context of Block Storage service volumes and in the context of Quobyte volumes.

 For more information see `the Quobyte support webpage
 <http://support.quobyte.com/>`__.